PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 structure changed, it would still be easy to find the object using its canonical URL.

-PythonLinks includes canoninc urls. .
-Every node has a unique name.
+PythonLinks provides canoninc urls. .
+Every node has a unique name which can be accessed using a dictionary in the root node.
-Atempts to create a new node with the same name, result in an integer being appended to the new name.
-Node, Node-1, Node-2, etc. When objects are renamed, or deleted, the index is updated.
+Atempts to create a new node with the same name, result in an integer being appended to the new node name.
+Node, Node-1, Node-2, etc.
+When objects are renamed, or deleted, the root dictiionary is updated.

 ## ZODB History and Undo
 ZODB is a versioned database.
-Old versions are preserved.
+Each object preserves its historical versions until they are garbage collected.
 That makes it possible to edit an object, save the edits, and then revert to the previous version of the object.
-Each object preserves its historical versions until they are garbage collected.
+One can even do diffs of previous objects, in order to decide which one is best.

 ## ZODB Storage Options